Find Grad Schools

 34 Yearly Graduations

 Asbury Theological Seminary is the 3rd most popular school in the nation for students seeking a master's degree in missionary studies.
 Each year, around 1,700 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 34 people received their master's degree in missionary studies from Asbury Seminary.
-Of these students, 38% were women and 38% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 34 people received their master's degree in missionary studies from Asbury Seminary.

 #4